AutoViML/featurewiz/README.md

 ## Usage

-For feature selection, you must use the newer syntax which is similar to the scikit-learn fit and predict transformer syntax below.
+For feature selection, you must use the new syntax which is similar to the scikit-learn `fit and predict` transformer syntax below.
+It also includes the `lazytransformer` library that I created to transform categorical variables into numeric variables automatically.
+So you can now use it as the main syntax for your future needs.

 ```
 from featurewiz import FeatureWiz